burtcorp/tina/README.md

 * Use a first-fit algorithm to spread objects into chunks, instead of the current naïve ordered chunking

+## Disclaimer

+The authors make no guarantees that the costs calculated using this script are correct and will not take any responsibility for any costs caused by running this script.
+Please beware that restoring objects is a potentially costly operation, that Amazon's pricing model may change at any time and that this script may contain nasty bugs.

 ## Copyright

 © 2014 Burt AB, see LICENSE.txt (BSD 3-Clause).